andrey-pavlenko/svelte-components/packages/color/README.md

-# A set of components for picking and editing colors [Docs & Demo](https://andrey-pavlenko.github.io/svelte-components/#/color)
+# A set of Svelte components for picking and editing colors

 - no inline styles
 - the module exports functions for color conversion from/to hex/rgb/hsl/hsv color space.
 See [`utils.d.ts`](https://github.com/andrey-pavlenko/svelte-components/blob/main/packages/color/utils.d.ts) for definitions of types and functions.